bobby3755/MAP/README.md

    conda activate origami
 ```

 4. Navigate to the directory where you have stored the downloaded the "src" folder, and navigate into that folder.
-Note: you should see main.py
+Note: you should see main.py by running "ls" in the terminal to list all files.
 6. Run the following command to start the application:

 ```shell